lonycell/grafana.v7/contribute/developer-guide.md

 ### Add data sources

-By now, you should be able to build and test a change you've made to the Grafana source code.
+By now, you should be able to build and test a change you've made to the ThingSPIN source code.
 In most cases, you need to add at least one data source to verify the change.

-To set up data sources for your development environment, go to the [devenv](/devenv) directory in the Grafana repository:
+To set up data sources for your development environment, go to the [devenv](/devenv) directory in the ThingSPIN repository:

 ```
 cd devenv
 ```

-Run the `setup.sh` script to set up a set of data sources and dashboards in your local Grafana instance.
+Run the `setup.sh` script to set up a set of data sources and dashboards in your local ThingSPIN instance.
 The script creates a set of data sources called **gdev-\<type\>**, and a set of dashboards located in a folder called **gdev dashboards**.

 Some of the data sources require databases to run in the background.

 Installing and configuring databases can be a tricky business.
-Grafana uses [Docker](https://docker.com) to make the task of setting up databases a little easier.
+ThingSPIN uses [Docker](https://docker.com) to make the task of setting up databases a little easier.
 Make sure you [install Docker](https://docs.docker.com/docker-for-mac/install/) before proceeding to the next step.

-In the root directory of your Grafana repository, run the following command:
+In the root directory of your ThingSPIN repository, run the following command:

 ```
 make devenv sources=influxdb,loki